macOS 13 Ventura announced: new features, everything you need to know

 At WWDC 2022, Apple announced macOS 13 Ventura, its newest update to the Mac, and the successor to macOS 12 Monterey.

-Alongside the M2 chip becoming official, Apple confirmed that macOS 13 Ventura is coming.
+Alongside the M2 chip becoming official, Apple confirmed that macOS 13 Ventura is coming in late 2022, with a developer beta out from June 6, and a public beta arriving in July.

-This is breaking news, we will update as soon as we hear more details.

 macOS 13 Ventura is confirmed, coming later in 2022 for certain Macs.